rilutham/rilutham.github.io/_posts/2014-05-17-error-while-installing-staruml-on-wine.markdown

 ---

 StarUML is a powerful open source UML modeling tool.
 Unfortunately, it is only available for Mac OS and Windows.
 But it's not a big deal for me and all Linux users around the world.
 Thanks to Wine which allow applications designed for Windows to run on Unix-like OS.
-<p>This evening, i tried to install StarUML on Wine (on my Fedora 20 machine) and found the following error:
+<br/>This evening, i tried to install StarUML on Wine (on my Fedora 20 machine) and found the following error:

 {% highlight bat %}
 C:\Program Files\StarUML\Pgmr101.ocx